 I've also written an iPhone / iPad app to allow you to plot the shadows on your phone or tablet.
 Check it out!

 Use the canvas above to draw out your scene.
+It is a plan view looking down on the scene, with true North straight upwards on the page.

 Some example objects in the shape of a simple house have been placed as an example and can be deleted.